1234elow/Niemis/Scope.md

 - **5 geographic zones**: Performance tracking by regional areas
 - **SPIS compliance**: Student profiles follow Caribbean education standards
 - **RFID integration**: Real hardware integration for attendance tracking

+## Project Memories and Insights

+- yes we need role base access its important
+- Workflow recap: we have set up a comprehensive education management system with robust role-based access control, ensuring that each user type (student, teacher, admin, parent) sees only the data relevant to their role